 NAG has produced C Header Files which comprise of a set of header files indicating the match between C and Fortran data types for various compilers, documentation and examples.
-The documentation and examples are available from the NAG Web sites (see Section 4).
+The documentation, examples and C Header Files are available from the NAG Web sites (see Section 4).

-The Dynamic Link Library (DLL) version can be called in a straightforward manner from Visual Basic, Visual Basic for Applications (Excel), Delphi, C and C++.
-Guidance on this is provided as part of the NAG Fortran Library DLLs.
+The Dynamic Link Library (DLL) implementation can be called in a straightforward manner from a number of languages and environments, e.g., Visual Basic, Visual Basic for Applications (Excel), Delphi, C and C++.
+Guidance on this is provided as part of NAG Fortran Library DLLs.
 Further details can be found on the NAG Web sites.